 For investors looking to diversify out of a concentrated stock position, most typically employer stock, the end of the year presents an opportunity to spread taxable gains over two tax years in a matter of days or weeks.
 Particularly when the stock is also your employer, wild swings in the stock price can decimate on-paper wealth.

-If you own stock that has outperformed, you may be hesitant to sell due to FOMO (fear of missing out).
+If you own a stock that has outperformed, you may be hesitant to sell due to FOMO (fear of missing out).
 But if taking profits allows you to achieve or further your goals, why not take the opportunity?
 After all, that’s what really matters.

 Getting help tackling your year-end financial checklist